Clay County, Alabama: Government

 Clay County is governed by a five-member Board of Commissioners: Commissioner Morrison, Commissioner Harris, Commissioner Denny, Commissioner Milstead and Commissioner Burney.

 Within Clay County are two principal cities, Ashland and Lineville.
-The mayor of Ashland is Larry J. Fetner who works closely with five community members that run the city government, they are Billy Joe Smith for District 1, Bobbie Steed for District 2 he is also Mayor Pro Tem, Kim M. Cain for District 3, Annette F. Gaither for District 4, Tommy Cantrell for District 5.

-The second and smaller of the two cities is Lineville.
-The mayor is Roy Adamson and is also run by a five-member board.
-City Council members being as follows: Carolyn Smith for District 1, David Proctor for District 2, Joseph Appleby for District 3, Robert Milstead for District 4 and Johnny Appleby for District 5.

 Legislators for the county are Rep. Richard Laird for State of Alabama House, District 37.
 Sen. Gerald Dial State of Alabama Senate, District 13.
 The U.S. Representatives are Rep. Mike Rogers (R-AL), 3rd District, Sen. Tommy Tuberville and Sen. Katie Britt.

 Clay County is reliably Republican at the presidential level.
 The last Democrat to win the county in a presidential election is Jimmy Carter, who won it by a plurality in 1980, even as he narrowly lost the state of Alabama to Ronald Reagan.